Databases and Repositories

 Funded by: European Union’s Horizon 2020 (H2020-MSCA-ITN-2019) research and innovation programme under the Marie Skłodowska-Curie grant agreement No 860768.

-Started: May 2020, Will be ending: April 2024.
+Started: May 2020, Ended: April 2024.

-Working as Principal Investigator: May 2020 - now
+Worked as Principal Investigator: May 2020 - April 2024

 The primary objective of CLIPE is to train a generation of innovators and researchers in the field of virtual characters simulation and animation.
 Advances in technology are pushing towards making VR/AR worlds a daily experience.
 Whilst virtual characters are an important component of these worlds, bringing them to life and giving them interaction and communication abilities requires highly specialized programming combined with artistic skills, and considerable investments: millions spent on countless coders and designers to develop video-games is a typical example.
 The research objective of CLIPE is to design the next-generation of VR-ready characters.